-God is sovereign over suffering in this world.
+God is sovereign over suffering in this world, including the refugee crisis.

 Remember the book of Job, where God is called “the Almighty” 31 times, and the story is told in such a way that it is clear: God is sovereign over everything, and Satan is sovereign over nothing.
 In Job 1, the Accuser appears before God with limited ability.
 He must be allowed by God to afflict.
 Amidst all the mystery that shrouds this scene, one conclusion is clear: the power of Satan is limited by the prerogative of God.
 Satan can’t do anything apart from divine permission.
 Satan is on a leash, and God holds the reigns.
 In Job we learn that . . .